The Building Blocks of Leadership

 By Kristen Bakalar, BlessingWhite Consultant

 Building blocks are a classic toy that children have played with since the 1930s.
 Though the product line has undergone extensive expansion in the past 80+ years, the traditional building brick remains the most important component.
 It’s the foundation.
 With its unique tube system and interlocking principle, the building possibilities are endless.
 Leadership is no different.
-The basic foundational principles and skills of leadership apply whether you are 20 or 60, and whether you just got your first direct report or if you’ve been leading global teams for the last half-century.
+The basic foundations of leadership apply whether you are 20 or 60, and whether you just got your first direct report or if you’ve been leading global teams for the last half-century.
 Skills like communication, resolving conflict, teamwork, and emotional intelligence are concepts that apply at every level of leadership, and at every level within an organization.
-They are ubiquitous.
+These leadership fundamentals are ubiquitous.
 And, like the old building blocks, they are timeless.

 First train… then promote

 At BlessingWhite, we spend a substantial amount of time developing senior managers and leaders who have many years of experience.
-Yet we sometimes find that, in the course of their prior development, they were not provided with the essential building blocks for a successful career.
-Peer feedback and assessments point to gaps in their capabilities because of bad habits they developed early in their managerial careers: bad habits they failed to identify and address along the way, bad habits that could have been avoided with the foundational leadership skills akin to the traditional building brick.
+Yet we sometimes find that, in the course of their prior development, they were not provided with the essential leadership fundamentals for a successful career.
+Peer feedback and assessments point to gaps in their capabilities because of bad habits they developed early in their managerial careers: bad habits they failed to identify and address along the way, bad habits that could have been avoided with the fundamental leadership skills akin to the traditional building brick.

 Career possibilities are endless…if you rethink “career”